A Novel Mixed-Integer Linear Programming Formulation for Continuous-Time Inventory Routing: Acknowledgments

 \section{Acknowledgments}

 We acknowledge financial support from Air Liquide through the Center for Advanced Process Decision-making (CAPD) at Carnegie Mellon University.
-Akang Wang also greatfully acknowledges support from the James~C. Meade Graduate Fellowship and the H.~William and Ruth Hamilton Prengle Graduate Fellowship at Carnegie Mellon University.
+Akang Wang also gratefully acknowledges support from the James~C. Meade Graduate Fellowship and the H.~William and Ruth Hamilton Prengle Graduate Fellowship at Carnegie Mellon University, as well as the National Natural Science Foundation of China (Grant No. 12301416), the Shenzhen Science and Technology Program (Grant No. RCBS20221008093309021), and the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2024A1515010306).